History and Locations

 In 1936, Hitler marches his army into the neutral demilitarized Rhineland and in the spring of 1938, he seizes Austria because he claims Austria is a German-speaking state.
 The Allies do nothing in response to these treaty violations, when Hitler next turns his attention toward Czechoslovakia.
 Britain and France, in yet another failed bid to appease Hitler, coerce their ally Czechoslovakia into ceding to the dictator her impregnable highly fortified mountainous Sudetenland on its western border with Germany.
 The Allies also browbeat the Czechs to disband their army in order to satisfy Hitler’s final demands in exchange for the fuhrer’s written promise of no more territorial demands per the infamous Munich conference of September 29, 1938.

-Then, in a breach of the Munich Accords, Hitler greenlights the Hungarian army’s surprise invasion and occupation of Czechoslovakia’s eastern Carpathian province, including Aaron’s hometown Bilky.
-The wayward town, once part of Russia and then the Austro – Hungarian Empire, would now belong to Hungary, a gift from Hitler in response to Hungary pledging its army to Nazi Germany, in the event Hitler needed military assistance.
-Almost simultaneously, Hitler’s Nazi soldiers invade and occupy the rest of Czechoslovakia.
-And what did the Allies do to respond to Hitler’s breach of the Munich Accords?
+Then, in a breach of the Munich Accords, Hitler unleashes his Nazi soldiers to invade and occupy the rest of Czechoslovakia, while he greenlights the Hungarian army’s surprise invasion and occupation of Czechoslovakia’s easternmost Carpathian province, including Aaron’s hometown Bilky.
+The wayward town, once part of Russia and then the Austro – Hungarian Empire, would now belong to fascist Hungary, a gift from Hitler in response to Hungary pledging its army to Nazi Germany, in the event Hitler ever needed their military assistance.
+And what did the Czech allies do to respond to Hitler’s breach of the Munich Accords?
 Nothing!

 At first, many Bilkers and Carpathian Jews were relieved that Hitler designated the Hungarians to be their new rulers; after all, the Czech Jews had fought side-by-side with the Hungarians during World War I. Unfortunately, the new Hungarian government is virtually as fascist and anti-Semitic as Nazi Germany’s.
 Hungary had thrown in its lot with their German senior partners in hopes of reclaiming territory lost during World War I, and they dragoon their Jewish men into slave labor to serve the Nazi-Hungarian army.